Mission Statement

 Tutoring provides student-athletes with the assistance and encouragement needed to help them excel academically while nurturing the qualities of lifelong learning.
 Our tutors help their tutees clarify concepts, theories, or phenomenon's which they have encountered in class.
 This is achieved by engaging in interactive discourse, where the tutor facilitates and promotes the tutee to analyze and review information pertaining to a topic or course as a whole.

 Student-athletes are under a great deal of pressure to perform academically and athletically; earning a degree from WVU while participating in Division I Intercollegiate Athletics is a tremendous commitment.
 As a tutor, it is important to understand the realities and myths about student-athletes.
 Student-athletes come to WVU for the same reasons as other students; they want a quality education from an institution with an outstanding reputation for academic excellence.
+If you are interested in being an athletics tutor, please email a completed application to Jeremy Lannon at JLannon@mail.wvu.edu.

 Facilities